 Each year, the VA DECA Foundation awards scholarships in the amount of $1,000 each to deserving VA DECA members who apply and meet the scholarship criteria.
-This year, the following 21 scholarships ($21,000) were awarded at the VA DECA State Leadership Conference in Virginia Beach, VA:
+The VA DECA Foundation Board has approved 20 scholarships to be awarded at the upcoming Virtual SLC 2021.
+For SLC 2020, the following 21 scholarships ($21,000) were awarded at the VA DECA State Leadership Conference in Virginia Beach, VA:

 Louis Spillman Scholarship - Allyson Ariganello, Briar Woods

 Louise Bernard Scholarship - Victoria Heidt, James Madison

 Lucy Crawford Scholarship - Danielle Robertson, Patrick Henry

 James Horan, Jr. Scholarship - Roshan Baddeliyanage, Dominion

 I.W.
 Baughman Scholarship - Stephanie Unur, Hidden Valley

 Elwood Roche Memorial Scholarship - Mara Tallent, Rock Ridge